xataio/examples/apps/getting-started-remix/README.md

-npx create-remix@latest xata-remix
-cd xata-remix

-Follow the official Remix + Tailwind guide so we have some basic styling in our app: https://remix.run/docs/en/1.19.3/guides/styling#tailwind-css

-Remember to add `darkMode: 'class',` to `tailwind.config.ts`.

----

 # Getting Started with Xata + Remix

 An example application demonstrating the basics of using Xata within an Remix app.